-Please reference our Technical Data Sheet on how to drill holes in acrylic, specifically what type of drill bit to use as well as the general drilling procedure.
-Standard drill bits designed for metal can damage the acrylic.
-This document can be located here.
+Please reference our Tech Brief on how to drill holes in acrylic.
+It provides information on specifically what type of drill bit to use as well as the general drilling procedure.
+Standard drill bits designed for metal can damage acrylic.

 Step 2.
 Determine what size hole to drill in the acrylic and where to locate them in the sheet.